Meet our team has been added to your bookmarks.

 Jess is driven by our collective potential to address some of the most pressing challenges facing our society, including the very power structures that keep them in place.

 Jess previously worked with youth-based NGO networks operating in the West Bank.
-She has an Masters in Public Administration from the Harvard Kennedy School and a Bachelor of Arts from Princeton University.
+She has a Masters in Public Administration from the Harvard Kennedy School and a Bachelor of Arts from Princeton University.
 She lives in Oakland, CA with her husband, daughter, five chickens, and thousands of bees.
 She enjoys challenging bike tours and long through-hikes.

 Bridget has over 10 years of experience helping clients navigate complex projects and problems.
 She began her career working with clients on their globalization efforts through translation and localization; as a management consultant, Bridget has worked across Life Sciences, Insurance, and Technology, before eventually focusing on social impact topics.
 Bridget is passionate about the role and responsibilities of business, big and small, in society.
 She has worked with social entrepreneurs in the U.S. and abroad and with multi-national corporations on their social impact efforts.
-She led Deloitte’s collaboration with the first-ever World Humanitarian Summit, focusing on the how the private sector can help address mounting humanitarian crises.
+She led Deloitte’s collaboration with the first-ever World Humanitarian Summit, focusing on how the private sector can help address mounting humanitarian crises.
 She has also worked with a number of non-profits in the areas of health and human services and education.